Therapy

 Teens and Young Adults

-The transition from childhood to adulthood is its own distinct life period, that comes with so many different stages, celebrations, and challenges.
-I have spent the past 8 years working with teens and young adults as they process how their current emotional state is influenced not only by their past traumas, relationships, and attachment but also by their environment, internal strengths, and goals for the future.
-I specialize in working with young people who have experienced trauma, hardships, or stress that now manifests in emotional distress such as anxiety, depression, eating disorders, substance abuse, self harm, suicidal ideation or PTSD.
-I pride myself in creating a space where young people can learn that their past experiences do not define their self worth and start to believe in their inherent value and wholeness.
+The transition from childhood to adulthood is its own distinct life period that comes with so many celebrations and challenges.
+I have spent the past 13 years working with teens and young adults as they navigate the “in-between.”
+I specialize in working with individuals who experience emotional distress such as anxiety, depression, trauma, eating disorders, substance abuse, self harm, suicidal ideation, school disruption, family conflict, or PTSD.
+I pride myself in creating a space where young people can be fully honest about their life and I feel so honored to partner with them as they learn about what they want to do, where they want to go, and who they want to be.

 -